Limburg Glashütte Bubble Glass Garden Wall Lamp

 Manufacturers: Glashütte Limburg, Glashüttenweg 1, 65549 Limburg an der Lahn, Germany.
 BEGA Gantenbrink-Leuchten, Menden, Germany.

-Other versions: Made in different colours and sizes.
+Other versions: Made in several colours and sizes.
 Also made as a street lamp and a lighting pole garden lamp.

 Spare parts can still be ordered for these lamps.
 They can be used inside or outdoors (IP 44).

-The Bega wall lamp model 5054 won the iF Design Award in 1976.
+The BEGA outdoor wall lamp model 5054 won the iF Design Award in 1976.

 Pulegoso: (Italian – the slang term “Pulega” = bubble) Glass with a rough surface, opaque or semi translucent, formed by tiny bubbles obtained with special devices (baking soda, oil,…) typical of the twenties and attributed to Napoleon Martinuzzi.